 What is a “Small House”?

 If you are not familiar with the term “Small House” in the field of skilled nursing care, that’s not surprising.
 Small House nursing homes are somewhat new, and Providence built the first one in Illinois.
-Small Houses are a big idea because they are revolutionizing the traditional, institutional, nursing home model providing skilled nursing, rehab, and memory care.
+A Small House nursing home is a big idea because they are revolutionizing the traditional, institutional, nursing home model providing skilled nursing, rehab, and memory care.
 What’s the difference?

 A Small House structure is designed like a home, not an institution.
 The design includes a large community room and open kitchen, surrounded by only 10 or 12 private bedrooms.
 The smaller space means the walking distance from bedroom to living room is short enough for most people to navigate without assistance, giving them greater independence.